 \subsection{Limitations}

-While we used purposive sampling to ensure a diverse sample, our limited sample size of 24 participants is not representative of all iOS and Android phone users in the US.
-Our sample skews more educated than the general US population.
+While we used purposive sampling to ensure a diverse sample, our limited sample size of 24 participants is not representative of all iOS and Android phone users in the United States.
+Our sample skews more educated than the general U.S. population.
 Non-white racial and ethnic groups were underrepresented in our sample~\cite{US-demographics}.
-Recent work suggests that results from Prolific are reasonably representative of the US population with regards to questions about privacy and security perceptions and experiences but not knowledge~\cite{tang2022replication}.
+Recent work suggests that results from Prolific are reasonably representative of the U.S. population with regards to questions about privacy and security perceptions and experiences but not knowledge~\cite{tang2022replication}.
 Finally, we only recruited iOS and Android mobile phone users and did not explore other devices (e.g. tablets, laptops, smart watches) in Apple or Google’s ecosystem.
 User behaviors are likely to be different if they interact with the privacy label on a different device with a different interface layout.

 Due to the qualitative nature of our work, our coding is influenced by the attitude and interpretation of the researchers.
 Another group of researchers might identify different themes in our qualitative data.